zSnout/zSnout.com/src/views/blog/yet-another-web-framework.md

   convert Svelte or Vue syntax (or another template language) into our code, once you've finished the challenges above.

-Thanks for reading this edition of Advanced JavaScript with zSnout!
-Stay tuned for our next article, where we'll be exploring how to implement math, boolean logic, strings, and function operations inside of TypeScript's type syntax, without any runtime JavaScript.
+Thanks for reading this blog article on zSnout!
+Stay tuned for next time, where we'll be extending Pascal's Triangle into negative and complex numbers.